markCwatson/rpi-os/README.md

 3. Tutorial by [Adam Greenwood-Byrne][Adam].
 Adam extends Sergey's work to the Raspberry Pi 4.

-4. [OSDev.org][OSDev] has a lot of content related to OS development including a section on writing a bare-metal OS for the Rasbperry Pi.
+4. [OSDev.org][OSDev] has a lot of content related to OS development including a section on [writing a bare-metal OS for the Rasbperry Pi][OSDev-pi].

 5. [ARM's offical documentation][ARM Doc].